wecarsoniv/augmented-pca/docs/source/contents/examples.rst

 Since AugmentedPCA models are linear factor models similar to PCA, both the primary and concomitant data can be reconstructed from the generated components.
 AugmentedPCA models have a :python:`reconstruct()` method that returns the reconstructed primary and concomitant data.
-For this example, the shadow-invariant images reconstructed from aAPCA components are visualized and compare these images to the original images as well as images recontructed from regular PCA components. aAPCA  reconstructions  display  notice-able shadow removal when compared to the original images and images reconstructed from PCA components.
-This demonstrates aAPCA’s ability to produce nuisance-invariant representations.
+For this example, the shadow-invariant images reconstructed from AAPCA components are visualized and compare these images to the original images as well as images recontructed from regular PCA components.
+AAPCA  reconstructions  display  notice-able shadow removal when compared to the original images and images reconstructed from PCA components.
+This demonstrates AAPCA’s ability to produce nuisance-invariant representations.

 .. image:: ../_static/img/yale_face_recon_supp_docs.svg
     :width: 700
     :alt: Yale Face dataset image reconstructions

-Finally, clustering of aAPCA-reconstructed images is compared to clustering of PCA-reconstructed images.
-PCA reconstructions are grouped almost exclusively according to  shadow  location (left-side or right-side) in 2D space, while aAPCA-reconstructed images are grouped in a more shadow-invariant manner.
+Finally, clustering of AAPCA-reconstructed images is compared to clustering of PCA-reconstructed images.
+PCA reconstructions are grouped almost exclusively according to  shadow  location (left-side or right-side) in 2D space, while AAPCA-reconstructed images are grouped in a more shadow-invariant manner.

 .. image:: ../_static/img/yale_face_tsne_cluster_docs.svg
     :width: 650